-- Acting Female
+- Acting Solo: 9th & 10th Grade

-- Acting Male
+- Acting Solo: 11th & 12th Grade

 - Acting Duet

-- Acting Group
+- · Acting Group

-- Musical Female
+- Musical Solo: 9th & 10th Grade

-- Musical Male
+Musical Solo: 11th & 12th Grade

-- Musical Duet
+- · Musical Duet

-- Musical Group
+- · Musical Group

-- Original Scene
+- · Original Scene

-For 2021-2022, MTA will pilot a festival that includes a virtual preliminary round for PERFORMANCE events.
+For 2022-2023, MTA will continue to pilot a festival that includes a virtual preliminary round for PERFORMANCE events.

-- 1. Secondary Individual Events will have digitally submitted preliminary rounds for performance events only. - 2.
-The following guidelines will be piloted during the 2021-2022 MTA festival cycle for Secondary Individual Events.
-These guidelines are regarding virtual submissions of digital recordings for preliminary performance entries. - 3.
-All other guidelines, rules, and regulations will continue to follow those laid out in the Secondary Individual Events Operations Manual in the 2021 MTA Handbook.
+- 1. Secondary Individual Events will have digitally submitted preliminary rounds for performance events only. - The following guidelines will be piloted for the second year during the 2022-2023 MTA festival cycle for Secondary Individual Events.
+These guidelines regard virtual submissions of digital recordings for preliminary performance entries. - 3.
+All other guidelines, rules, and regulations will continue to follow those laid out in the Secondary Individual Events Operations Manual in the 2022 MTA Handbook.